 AvaTrade offers several types of tradable assets on the platform:

-- FX options – Trade the mentioned currency pairs and create any combination of call and put options in one account.
-Buy options to hedge risk or take a view, sell options to generate income.
+- FX options – Trade the mentioned base currency pairs and create any combination of calls and put options in one account.
+Buy options to hedge risk or take a view, and sell options to generate income.
 This type of trading is handled through AvaTrade’s AvaOptions platform.

 - Indices – lets investors speculate on the world’s top financial markets and keep abreast of the top stock markets.
 S&P 500, NASDAQ 100, FTSE 100, IBEX 35, MIB 40 and more can be found at AvaTrade.
 Leverages of up to 400:1.